lihe/My_English_learning/README.md

 I am simply I, and I cannot be labeled.|8/3/2020
 Time flies never to be recalled.|8/4/2020
 Youth means a temperamental predominance of courage over timidity, of the appetite for adventure over the love of ease.|8/5/2020
+Everything about him was old except his eyes and they were the same color as the sea and were cheerful and undefeated.|8/6/2020

 ## Translation
 Translation|Date